713.04 Substance of Interview Must Be Made of Record [R-07.2022]

 See subsection I below for a list of the items to be included for complete and proper recordation of an interview.
 Discussions regarding only procedural matters, directed solely to restriction requirements for which interview recordation is otherwise provided for in MPEP § 812.01, or pointing out typographical errors in Office actions or the like, are excluded from the interview recordation procedures.

 For both applicant-initiated and examiner-initiated interviews, it is recommended the examiner begin completing an Interview Summary form in advance of the interview by identifying the rejections, claims and prior art documents to be discussed.
-The examiner should complete the "Substance of the Interview" portion of the Interview Summary form at the conclusion of the interview.
-If applicant initiated the interview using the "Applicant Initiated Interview Request," a copy of completed form PTOL-413A should be included as an attachment to the Interview Summary form.
-Upon completion of the interview, a copy of the Interview Summary form should be given to the applicant (or applicant’s patent practitioner) along with any attachments.
+The examiner should complete the "Issues Discussed" portion of the Interview Summary form at the conclusion of the interview.
+Upon completion of the interview, a copy of the Interview Summary form (PTOL-413/413b) should be given to the applicant (or applicant’s patent practitioner) along with any attachments.

 The Interview Summary form provides for recordation of the following information: